 W/m²

-A "stupid" statement: The "sound" decreases with the square of the distance.
+An "unclear" statement: The "sound" decreases with the square of the distance.
+Which sound exactly?

 Of course the sound that we hear as particle displacement ξ, sound pressure p, acoustic intensity I, acoustic power Pac, particle velocity v, sound energy density w.